bytesunite/li-git-essential-training/ch3-install-and-configure-git.md

    This will open an editor for you within the browser window.

 To view and delete a Codespace you may have to refresh the screen but you can click on the green *Code* button and go to the *Codespaces* tab and see a list of them.
 The three small dots to the right of the name opens a small window with the option to delete the Codespace.

+## Install Git on Windows
+To install Git on Windows go to the [Git website](https://git-scm.com) and download the installer.
+The website does a good job at automatically identifying your operating system.
+The downloads link also provides options for multiple operating systems.
+NOTE: If you want to use Visual Studio Code as your editor, make sure this is installed before installing Git because during the installation process it lets you pick VSCode.

+Once the Git installer is downloaded to your downloads folder you can double click it to start the install process.
+The install asks you for a location to install Git but the default is fine.
+Then it asks you about desktop icon and others but the defaults are fine.
+Then it asks for a start menu folder, the default is fine.
+Then it asks for an editor, this is where you can select VisualStudioCode which is friendlier than the default choice of vim (you must have VisualStudioCode installed first).
+Next it asks what you would like to name the initial branch of new repositories.
+This option was added because the word "master" is considered racially insensitive.
+So it is suggested to choose main.
+Next the commandline default is fine
+Next SSH can be left with the default.
+For line endings you can leave the default
+From this point forward you can accept the defaults and then install.

+To test that the installation was successful you can open the Windows Command Line and type "git" and it should display a list of usage commands.

+To see the version of git you can type `git --version` at the command prompt.